 The heart is a muscle that pumps blood.
 Like all muscles, the heart needs a steady supply of blood to work.
 Blood that pumps through the heart doesn't feed the heart muscle.
 Instead the heart muscle is fed by its own arteries.
 These arteries are called coronary arteries.
-Coronary is a word for heart.

 Coronary artery disease (heart disease) happens when blood flow through the coronary arteries is partially or totally blocked.

 Coronary artery disease is the main cause of angina Angina Angina is pain, discomfort, or pressure in your chest that happens when your heart isn't getting enough oxygen.
 The lack of oxygen is caused by a narrow or blocked artery to your heart ( coronary... read more , unstable angina Unstable Angina Angina is pain, discomfort, or pressure in your chest that happens when your heart isn't getting enough oxygen.
 The lack of oxygen is caused by a narrow or blocked artery to your heart ( coronary... read more , and heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
 Go to an emergency department and chew on an aspirin tablet if you think you're... read more

 You're more likely to have coronary artery disease if you're older, male, or have a parent or grandparent who had coronary artery disease before they were 50